Skip to Content

 2. Click New Workflow

-3. Add an Input block and define fields
+3. Add an Input block β€” define the fields your workflow expects (text, numbers, objects)

-6. Run in Console and validate results
+6. Run in Console with a real payload and check the results

 Practical Build Pattern